innomatic/innomatic-application-skeleton/README.md

 Since Innomatic Platform is a container (like an application server) you should do not include the platform source inside your project code, so it is likely you have a single Innomatic Platform Vagrant installation named “innomatic-vagrant” for all your Innomatic projects.

-You can change the ssh host name for your Innomatic Platform Vagrant machine, just remember to update the ant deploy-to-vagrant target parameters.
+You can change the ssh host name for your Innomatic Platform Vagrant machine (e.g. if you need multiple Innomatic installations in different Vagrant machines).
+In this case you must update the “vagrant-hostname” property in the build.xml file.